 When you finish this course, I hope you'll be able to:

 I'll do my best to help you achieve these goals, as well as others you might have for this class.
 Toward that end, I hope you'll help me create a class environment that's conducive to learning and consistent with SUNY Oswego's non-discrimination policy.

-I expect you to attend class (Zoom) meetings, participate actively in those sessions, and make needed arrangements if you're absent.
-Keep in mind that participation is a graded assignment, that you can't participate if you don't attend class, and that you'll be held accountable for whatever happens in class (whether or not you attend).
+I expect you to attend class, participate actively, and make needed arrangements if you're absent.
+Participation is a graded assignment in POL 389 and, of course, you can't participate if you don't attend class.
+You'll also be held accountable for whatever happens in class, whether or not you attend.

 We'll be using two textbooks for this class:

 The first book is our main text, which we'll read cover to cover.
 The second is a reference tool for your written assignments.